HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

 \subsubsection{Conventional SANS}

 The Conventional SANS (ConvSANS) conceptual design presented here is based on a typical pinhole collimation geometry.
 A schematic of the instrument is given in \cref{fig:ConvSANS_CAD}.

-The current design consists of a single block 30\,m long collimation, thus having, for initial assessment, a constant collimation distance ($L1$).
+The current design consists of a single block 30\,m long collimation, thus having, for initial assessment, a constant collimation distance.
 In a practical realization the collimation will consist of sections to enable to relax resolution and adapt to different sample sizes.
 Currently, two fixed-position detectors are placed at 3\,m (wide angles) and 30\,m (small angles) from the sample, respectively.
 The combination of the long collimation with the two detector positions, will allow for a large $Q$-range coverage, allowing at the same time to maintain high $Q$ resolution for large sample sizes.
 The relatively long total instrument length, set at 80\,m, leads to good wavelength resolution, while the long collimation provides high angular resolution, which can be traded for large samples and thus high intensity.
 The total length of the instrument limits the wavelength bandwidth to about 3.5\,\AA\, when operating in the standard 14\,Hz mode, however, this can be extended to about 7.0\,\AA\ in the pulse skipping 7\,Hz mode of operation.